LADY IN THE PEW

 But even as the words left his mouth, doubt slid in behind them.
 Was it really that impossible to believe?
 With the stacks of unopened mail sagging on the counter, envelopes still sealed and yellowing at the edges, was it so hard to imagine one of them had been the renewal notice—ignored, buried, forgotten?

 And the phone—hell, the people who may have called it because traditional letters didn’t do the job—he ignored on purpose.
-Because to him it was always his brother calling, that same ghost voice reaching across a wire.
+Because to him it was always his brother calling, that same ghost voice reaching across planes.
 And as far as the attendance roll in this school of life went, his brother wasn’t here anymore.
 Hadn’t been for a long time.

 A dry heat crawled up his neck, ears burning.
 He could feel the line breathing behind him, the quiet shift of shoes, the wet cough of some old-timer waiting his turn.
 All those eyes boring holes in his back even if they weren’t really looking.
 He hated that feeling—that stage-fright humiliation of being caught out, caught small.